-After an extremely long rollout spanning eight years, NBN Co announced last year it would be upgrading half the outdated FTTN network to FTTP.
+After an extremely long rollout spanning eight years, NBN Co announced last year that it would be upgrading half the outdated FTTN network to FTTP.

 In the 12 months since this announcement, NBN Co has been steadily revealing which suburbs will be next in line for a full-fibre upgrade.
 This week another 300,000 homes and businesses have been added to that list.